-Many courses that students wish to study at University are based upon the knowledge and skills the students have learnt at Key Stage Four and Five.
-For this reason some A-level subjects are more frequently required for entry to degree courses than others.
-These are called facilitating subjects.
-Facilitating subjects open up a wide range of options for study at university and are highly regarded by the Russell Group Universities.
+Many courses that students wish to study at university are based upon the knowledge and skills the students have learnt at Key Stage Four and Five.
+For this reason, some A-level subjects are more frequently required for entry to degree courses than others.
+We recommend students pick a broad range of subjects in line with what they both enjoy and have had prior success in at GCSE.
+Certain subjects such as English, Maths and the Sciences may provide a wider range of degree course options in the future, however this is dependent on both the degree and the university at which they may wish to study.